parthiban-srinivasan/plc/README.md

 # plc
-This is mysql golang project
+This is sql cloud  golang project